Basics

 By Casey Smith, CTO - October 11, 2023

 Like most technologies, hyperspectral imaging (or HSI for short) has its own jargon and terminology.
-Here we provide key term definitions to help you better understand the language of hyperspectral imaging.
+Here we provide a glossary of key terms to help you better understand the language of hyperspectral imaging.

 Hyperspectral Concepts